Himanshu-Singh-Shekhawat/E-mail-Spam-Detection/README.md

 1. CountVectorizer :- First we need to input all the training data into CountVectorizer and the CountVectorizer will keep a dictionary of every word and its respective id and this id will relate to the word count of this word inside this whole training set

 2. TfidfVectorizer :- Word counts are good but can we do better?
 One issue with simple word count is that some words like ‘the’, ‘and’ will appear many times and they don’t really add too much meaningful information.So another popular alternative is TfidfVectorizer.
-Besides of taking the word count of every words, words that often appears across multiple documents or sentences, the vectorizer will try to downscale them.
+Besides of taking the word count of every words, words that often appears across multiple documents or sentences, The vectorizer will try to downscale them.

 ## Precision & Recall
 precision is evaluating, when a model predict something as positive, how accurate the model is.
 On the other hand, recall is evaluating how well a model in finding all the positive samples.